screeps/screeps/README.md

 ```

 Prerequisites:
- * Node.js 10 LTS or higher (While installed node.js it may ask you if you want to install dependencies and build tools - this will take care of the Python 3 and build tools pre-reqs below if you so choose, so you really only need to install this)
+ * Node.js 10 LTS or higher (While installing node.js it may ask you if you want to install dependencies and build tools - this will take care of the Python 3 and build tools pre-reqs below if you so choose, so you really only need to install this)
  * Python 3
  * Build tools (`apt install build-essential` for Ubuntu, [Visual Studio](https://www.visualstudio.com/vs/) for Windows, etc)